thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 git branch -d http_server
 ```

-## How do you deploy a database-driven, HTTP server to Heroku?
+## How do you deploy a RESTful, database-driven HTTP server to Heroku?

 To get started, checkout a new feature branch.